arongdari/python-topic-model/README.md

 python-topic-model
 ==================

 Implementations of various topic models written in Python.
 Note that some of the implementations (the models with MCMC) are extremely slow.
-I do not recommend to use it for large scale datasets.
+I do not recommend to use it for large scale datasets.These can help you out as a example too .SO, you can atleast check them out

 Current implementations
 -----------------------